Imaginaries, products and the adele ring: Imaginaries of atomless Boolean-valued models

-It would also be possible to avoid going through $\tN$, and deduce Claim 2 directly from the `Moreover' of the proof of Claim 1; arguing instead that the universal parts of $T_{at}$ and of $T_{atomless}$ coincide.
-Going further in this direction, it would be possible to verify the hypothesis of the following remark, adapted to weak EI and algebraic closure. \begin{rem} Let $T$ be a theory, whose universal part $T_\forall$ admits a model companion $\tT$.
-Assume $T$ admits quantifier-free-EI in the following sense: if $D$ is a quantifier-free definable set and $E$ a quantifier-free definable equivalence relation on $D$ (with no parameters), then there exists in $T$ a definable function $f$ on $D$ such $f(x)=u$ is quantifier-free definable, and $xEy$ if and only if $f(x)=f(y)$.
+\begin{rem} It would also be possible to avoid Claim 1 and going through $\tN$, and deduce Claim 2 directly along the lines of Claim 3 and the proof of the `Moreover' towards the end of the proof of Claim 1. \end{rem}

+Say $T$ admits quantifier-free-EI if whenever $D$ is a quantifier-free definable set and $E$ a quantifier-free definable equivalence relation on $D$ (with no parameters), then there exists in $T$ a quantifier-free partition $D= \bigcup_{i=1}^k D_i$, and definable function $f_i$ on $D_i$ such $f_i(x)=u$ is quantifier-free definable, and for $x,y \in D_i$, $xEy$ if and only if $f(x)=f(y)$.